 For special damages to be awarded by the court, you must provide proof of expenditure in the form of receipts and other relevant documentation.

 Claims for sexual abuse made through the CICA Scheme would take into consideration any ‘special expenses’ you may have incurred because of the damage and harm you were caused.
 However, you must be able to show that any expenditure was necessary and ‘reasonable’ for the CICA to consider payments of special expenses in a successful sexual abuse claim for compensation made through the Scheme.

 Seeking legal representation can be expensive, which puts many victims of sexual abuse off filing for the compensation they may deserve.
-However, other options are available and this includes working with a No Win No Fee solicitor, whether you claim sexual abuse compensation through a court or in an application to the CICA.
+However, as the survivors trust and other support services will tell you, and experienced sexual compensation lawyer could help you get the compensation you deserve.
+Someone who deals with child sexual abuse cases will know how to handle your claim with the sensitivity it deserves.
+When it comes to paying a lawyer, other options are available and this includes working with a No Win No Fee solicitor, whether you claim sexual abuse compensation through a court or in an application to the CICA.

 A No Win No Fee agreement allows a solicitor to represent you without requesting that you pay them to do so.
 In short, there is no ‘upfront fee’, nor are there any ongoing payments to make as your sexual abuse claim progresses.
 The only time you pay for the services of a No Win No Fee solicitor is when you are awarded compensation and the amount, also called a ‘success fee’, is deducted from the money you receive.